A Simulation Framework for Ramsey Interferometry: Introduction

 \section{Introduction}

 Ramsey interferometry is a widely used technique for precision measurements of frequency shifts in quantum systems.
-Originally developed for molecular beam resonance experiments \cite{Ramsey}, it is now routinely employed in applications ranging from atomic clocks \cite{clock} and magnetometry \cite{magnetometry}, to searches for electric dipole moments \cite{EDM} and other signatures of physics beyond the Standard Model.
+Originally developed for molecular beam resonance experiments \cite{Ramsey}, it is now routinely employed in applications ranging from atomic clocks \cite{clock} and magnetometry \cite{magnetometry} to searches for electric dipole moments \cite{EDM} and other signatures of physics beyond the Standard Model.
 The method relies on separating two coherent interactions by a free precession interval, allowing the system to accumulate a phase that can be converted into a measurable population difference.

 In a typical Ramsey beam implementation, a polarised particle beam enters a region with a static magnetic field $B_0$ in the same direction as the incoming polarisation.
 A first radio-frequency (RF) pulse with amplitude $B_1$ and frequency $\omega_1$ rotates the spins by approximately $\pi/2$, creating a coherent superposition state.
 The spins then precess freely at the Larmor frequency $\omega_L = \gamma B_0$, where $\gamma$ is the gyromagnetic ratio.
 After a free precession time $T$, a second RF pulse is applied.
-In the limit of short pulses compared to the free precession time, the rotations may be treated as instantaneous.
-Depending on the detuning $\Delta = \omega_1-\omega_L$ and accumulated phase difference $\Delta T$, the spins are rotated either back to their initial orientation ($\Delta T = (2n+1)\pi, n\in \mathbb{Z}$) or inverted $(\Delta T=2n\pi)$, producing the characteristic Ramsey interference pattern when scanning the RF frequency $\omega_1$.
+In the limit of short pulse durations $\tau \ll T$, the rotations may be treated as instantaneous.
+Depending on the detuning $\Delta = \omega_1-\omega_L$ and accumulated phase difference $\Delta T$, the spins are either rotated back to their initial orientation ($\Delta T = (2n+1)\pi, n\in \mathbb{Z}$) or inverted $(\Delta T=2n\pi)$, producing the characteristic Ramsey interference pattern when scanning the RF frequency $\omega_1$.
 Finite pulse durations modify the fringe envelope but do not alter the basic phase sensitivity.

 This paper presents a simulation framework for Ramsey beam experiments, allowing the experiments to be modelled using realistic beam phase-space distributions and magnetic field maps.
 The framework can be used to produce spin flip angle distributions, adiabaticity calculations, Ramsey fringes and sensitivity estimates.
 This allows for iterative optimisation of optics, magnetostatics and coil systems, supporting design decisions prior to hardware implementation while significantly reducing the reliance on empirical prototyping.